Blue Chip Electronics: 1987–1990: Breakup with Hyundai and acquisition

-Roughly 50,000 Hyundai-built computers were delivered to customers by fall 1987.
-Despite these good sales, Blue Chip abruptly terminated its relationship with Hyundai in June 1987.
+Roughly 50,000 Hyundai-built Blue Chip computers were delivered to customers by fall 1987.
+The company's sales were so strong that the editors of the British computer magazine Personal Computer World declared Blue Chip "America's most successful clone manufacturer" in June 1987.
+That month, Blue Chip abruptly terminated its relationship with Hyundai.
 Blue Chip alleged that Hyundai let an order of 9,000 original PC Turbos and 21,400 PC Populars lapse and that Hyundai was selling the computers to other dealers.
 Blue Chip followed up with a lawsuit, seeking in damages, and turned to TriGem Computer, another Korean electronics company, for manufacturing.
 After breaking away from Blue Chip, Hyundai began selling computers under its own name in the United States, starting in September 1987.

 In November that year, Blue Chip and TriGem released the Master PC 286, increasing the clock speed of the Blue Chip AT to 10±– MHz switchable and with eight expansion slots.
 This was followed up in fall 1987 with the Master PC 386, featuring an Intel 80386, as well as versions of each in the form of luggable computers.
 During the same period, the company introduced fax modems and a standalone "paper-white" CRT monitor.